albenoit/DeepLearningTools/README.md

 # KNOWN ISSUES :

 This script has some known problems, any suggestion is welcome:
-* moving average parameters saving is not optimized for the served model but filtered parameters are loaded is required to (if usersettings.predict_using_smoothed_parameters=True).
+* moving average parameters saving is not optimized for the served model but filtered parameters are loaded anyway if required (if usersettings.predict_using_smoothed_parameters=True).
-* for now tensorflow_server only works on CPU so using GPU only for training and validation.
+* for now prebuilt tensorflow_server packages only work on CPUs.
+Then, the main script enables to train and validate on a given GPU following the setting parameter used_gpu_IDs.
+However, the model exportation for serving step forces to built model for CPU only.
 Track : https://github.com/tensorflow/serving/issues/668

 # TODO :